 (C) Problem-solving courts shall submit to the Administrative Office of the Courts, in writing for approval by the Nebraska Supreme Court, the following:

 (2) A description of the target population it intends to serve;

 (3) Program goals and how they will be measured;

-(4) An established eligibility criteria for participation in the drug court which includes a standardized, validated risk instrument as approved by the Administrative Office of the Courts;
+(4) An established eligibility criteria for participation in the problem-solving court which includes a standardized, validated risk instrument as approved by the Administrative Office of the Courts;

-(5) The process or procedure by which an individual gains acceptance to participate in the drug court;
+(5) The process or procedure by which an individual gains acceptance to participate in the problem-solving court;

 (6) Drug/alcohol testing protocol;